Syllabus Introduction to Journalism, Spring 2026

 We use award-winning HarlemView as our platform to post stories about our communities throughout the city.
 The best of the best is often picked up by Dateline CUNY, the website that publishes work from CUNY colleges.

 This is an Open Educational Resources class and that means you will not have to purchase a textbook.
-All of the class material will be posted on our class website: CCNY Introduction to Journalism-Truth Matters.
+All the class material will be posted on our class website: CCNY Introduction to Journalism-Truth Matters.
 I also hope that you’ll write for The Campus and The Paper.

 Course Learning Outcomes